Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Localization

-The DBMS chooses which pages to evict on a per txn/query basis.
+The DBMS chooses which pages to evict on a per transactions /query basis.
 This minimizes the pollution of the buffer pool from each query.

 - Keep track of the pages that a query has accessed.